Train BJJ Anywhere You Go

 Respect the house rules

 Different gyms have different cultures.
-Be humble, introduce yourself to the coach, and follow their lead.
+Be humble, introduce yourself, and follow their lead.

 Find drop-in friendly gyms anywhere in the world.